The Georgian House, Edinburgh: The New Town and Charlotte Square

 At either end of George Street were the squares.
 At the east end of the New Town was St Andrew Square and at the west end was Charlotte Square.
 The original intention was to name this western square as St George's Square in order that both patron saints of Scotland and England were represented.
 However, another square on the south side of the Old Town had already been built and named George Square, so to avoid any confusion between the two the New Town square was renamed in honour of the Queen.
 Craig's grid design was enhanced by other streets and lanes in between the main three, including Rose Street and Thistle Street.
 This patriotic street naming was a deliberate attempt to show that Scotland was now fully on board with the Union with England after the final defeat of the Jacobites at the Battle of Culloden in 1746.
-Three further streets which ran on a north to south axis completed Craig's grid: these were Hannover Street (named after the royal dynasty), Frederick Street (named after the father of George III) and Castle Street, for the views of Edinburgh Castle which the streets position affords.
+Three further streets which ran on a north to south axis completed Craig's grid: these were Hanover Street (named after the royal dynasty), Frederick Street (named after the father of George III) and Castle Street, for the views of Edinburgh Castle which the streets position affords.

-The New Town was built from St Andrew's Square in the east and continued west.
+The New Town was built from St Andrew Square in the east and continued west.
 Critics of the development began to complain that the streets were too plain and regimented and that there was a general lack of architectural merit.
 In response to this, Scotland's foremost architect of the day Robert Adam was asked to draw up elevations for Charlotte Square so that the New Town could be finished off with a flourish of grandeur and elegance.
 Adam drew up the plans in 1791, but he did not live to see the completion of the square, since he died in 1792 just as building work was commencing.
 The first houses were completed on the north elevation of the square and were ready for occupation by the mid-1790s.
 No. 7, today's Georgian House, was completed in 1796 and was purchased for £1,800 by John Lamont to serve as his townhouse to be used during the social season.